pypiserver/pypiserver/README.rst

 means the package can be updated and ``'e'`` means the list of releases on pypi is empty.
 After that it shows a *pip* command line which can be used to update a one package.
-Either copy and paste that or run ``pypi-server -Ux`` in order to really execute those commands.
+Either copy and paste that or run ``pypi-server update -x`` in order to really execute those commands.
 You need to have *pip* installed for that to work however.

 Specifying an additional ``-u`` option will also allow alpha, beta and